+By Farnoush Amiri

-By Parnoush Amiri The Associated Press
+The Associated Press COLUMBUS .

-Ryan of Ohio tested posidespite being vaccinated COLUMBUS .
 U.S. Rep. Tim against the virus.

-tive Monday for COVID-19 ment, Ryan said be was experiencing mild symptoms from his breakthrongh case and will Ryan continue to quarantine from his northeast Ohlo home.
-"While I'm currently exin a stateperiencing mild symptoms, I'm grateful to have the protection of a safe and effective vaccine and I know be much, much worse," the Democratic congressman
+Ryan of Ohio tested positive Monday for COVID-19 ment, Ryan despite being vaccinated in a statesaid he was experiencing mild symptoms from his breakthrongh case and will Ryan continue to quarantine from his northeast Ohio home.

+"While I'm currently experiencing mild symptoms, I'm grateful to have the protection of a safe and effective vaccine and 1 know without it, this illness could is running for the Senate be much, much worse," the Democratic congressman said.

-I urge all Ohloans to help us crush this pandemic by wearing a mask and gesting vaccinated so that we can get back to normal," he said
+help us crush this pandemic by wearing a mask and getting vaccinated so that we can get back to normal," he said